Trump demands payroll tax cut while GOP eyes benefit cuts for unemployed

 Andrew Stettner, a senior fellow at the Century Foundation, has estimated only 18.8 million of 33 million claims had been paid nationwide by the end of May.
 One person in communication with GOP offices, speaking on the condition of anonymity to discuss internal conversations, predicted the idea would ultimately have to be abandoned because of the administrative complexity the arrangement would create for state unemployment offices.

-“State unemployment systems have struggled to handle the modest changes from the Cares Act,” said Adam Ozimek, chief economist at UpWork.
+“State unemployment systems have struggled to handle the modest changes from the CARES Act,” said Adam Ozimek, chief economist at UpWork.
 “Given the backlogs and problems we have seen so far, we should be very hesitant to add the complexity of means-testing.”

 The weekly payment to workers will depend on the overall amount devoted to unemployment benefits in the bill.
 GOP lawmakers have considered spending between $200 billion and $300 billion toward unemployment benefits through the end of the year in the coming stimulus package, according to one of the people who spoke on the condition of anonymity to share details of private negotiations.
 That money would help prop up consumer demand compared to allowing the benefit to expire altogether.
 It is substantially less than the $400 billion for the rest of the year that the U.S. would spend on additional unemployment benefits if the original increase were extended in full, depending on how the unemployment rate changes, according to Ernie Tedeschi, who served as an economist at the Treasury Department in the Obama administration.